FuncProgLinux/guix-mate/README.md

 This channel tries to improve your MATE Desktop experience in GNU GUIX systems.

-Tired of your favorite GTK applications suddenly looking like plain GNOME?
+- Tired of your favorite GTK applications looking like `libadwaita`?
+We've got cross-platform xapps from Linux Mint adapted to GUIX.

-Jealous of that Ubuntu audio indicator with music player controls?
+- Jealous of that Ubuntu audio indicator with music player controls?

-Running away from rust?
+- Running away from rust?
 MATE is almost pure C.

+Return to the comfy *traditional* desktop everyone loved in the 2000's

 _This channel is still experimental.
 You can see package progress [here](https://codeberg.org/guix-mate/-/projects/13979)_